6 Reasons to take your kids to the Ritz-Carlton San Francisco

 5. The Food

+If ever there were a good reason to take your kids to the Ritz-Carlton San Francisco, it would be for the food!
 We loved the food at the Ritz-Carlton!
-We didn’t eat in the restaurant because whenever we’re in the city Jordan wants to eat at The Stinking Rose, but we did get some snacks and breakfast in the hotel room.
+We didn’t eat in the restaurant because whenever we’re in the city, Jordan wants to eat at The Stinking Rose, but we did get some snacks and breakfast in the hotel room.

 The hotel sent up a wonderful snack pack for Jordan (more below) and then we ordered cookies for dessert that night.